nkilm/memory-allocation-in-c/README.md

 ## Data Structures
 - Singly Linked list
 > To keep track of blocks which are free/in-use.
-We can make use of various [Memory Allocation algorithms](https://www.geeksforgeeks.org/partition-allocation-methods-in-memory-management/) to assign a block.
+We can make use of [Memory Allocation algorithms](https://www.geeksforgeeks.org/partition-allocation-methods-in-memory-management/) to assign a block.

 Node definition of SLL
 ```cpp